influxdata/docs-v2/content/flux/v0.x/stdlib/strings/trimright.md

 ### v
 ({{< req >}})
-String to to remove characters from
+String to to remove characters from.